Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Spectral ratio functions

 \section{Spectral ratio functions}

 The final statistic we use to probe the role of bulk viscosity in the compressible turbulent dynamo are the ratios between the magnetic and compressible and incompressible kinetic energies as a function of time, \autoref{fig:energy_ratio}, revealing scale-by-scale information about the transition between the stages of the dynamo (see \autoref{sec:intro}), as previously done in \citet{Beattie2023_GorD_P1}.
 To further build upon \citet{Beattie2023_GorD_P1}, we split the saturation into compressible $\ekinpar(k)/\emag(k)$ (top panels) and incompressible $\ekinperp(k)/\emag(k)$ (bottom panels), with the columns organised by $\Pnu$, with $\Pnu = \infty$ (left) and $\Pnu = 0.01$ (right).
 We take the spectral ratios from $t/t_0 = 30$, which is within the kinematic stage, to $t/t_0 = 90$, which is well and truly saturated (see \autoref{fig:integral_energies}).
-The intermediate purple stage is within the nonlinear, transition stage between the kinematic and saturation.
-We draw a dashed, red line at equipartition, $\ekin(k)/\emag(k) = 1$, which defines an energy equipartition scale, $k_{\rm eq}$ such that $\ekin(k_{\rm eq})/\emag(k_{\rm eq}) = 1$, which has gone by a number of names in the literature, e.g., tearing scale \citep[][and references therein]{Galishnikova2022_saturation_and_tearing}, or stretching scale \citep{Schekochihin2004_dynamo}, to describe the onset of saturation (as shown in \autoref{eq:linear_growth_b_field_eq}).
+The intermediate purple stage is within the nonlinear transition stage between the kinematic and saturation.
+We draw a dashed, red line at equipartition, $\ekin(k)/\emag(k) = 1$, which defines an energy equipartition scale, $k_{\rm eq}$ such that $\ekin(k_{\rm eq})/\emag(k_{\rm eq}) = 1$, or $\sim$ stretching\footnote{Note that this is slightly different, since the stretching scale knows about integrated magnetic energy below it \citep{Schekochihin2004_dynamo,Galishnikova2022_saturation_and_tearing}, whereas this is the instantaneous energy equipartition scale on a particular scale.} scale \citep{Schekochihin2004_dynamo}, to describe the onset of saturation (as shown in \autoref{eq:linear_growth_b_field_eq}).